json-api/json-api/format/index.md

 be a string.
 The `type` is used to describe resource objects that share common attributes and relationships.

-> Note: This spec is agnostic about inflection rules, so `type` can be either plural or singular.
+> Note: This spec is agnostic about inflection rules, so the value of `type` can be either plural or singular.
 However, the same value should be used consistently throughout an implementation.

 #### Resource IDs <a href="#document-structure-resource-ids" id="document-structure-resource-ids" class="headerlink"></a>